 NCAB is an initiative originally created in collaboration between HQIP and CQC, with a vision to enhance the way not just inspectors, but also medical directors, local clinical audit teams and others engage, interact with and share clinical audit data.

 The data is accessible via an easy to use online platform hosted by the HQIP website.
-Following a diligent three-month test and evaluation period, the portal launched on Monday 20 November 2017, containing the results of nine national audits as listed below, with up to eleven more to be added in 2018/19.
+Following a diligent three-month test and evaluation period, the portal launched on Monday 20 November 2017.
+The portal now contains the results of nine national audits as listed below, with up to eleven more to be added in 2018/19.